 Bristol Deliveroo riders to strike for their employment rights

-The company’s couriers will gather in the city centre this evening in a protest against the ‘gig’ economy firm regarding riders’ employment status, pay and conditions.
+The couriers will gather in the city centre this evening in a protest against the ‘gig’ economy company regarding riders’ employment status, pay and conditions.

-Today’s strike will be the fourth action Bristol riders have taken against the company, which is now valued at more than £1 billion, following a national strike in October and a rally and an unofficial strike on 11th December.
+Today’s strike will be the fourth action Bristol riders have taken against Deliveroo, which is now valued at more than £1 billion, following a national strike in October and a rally and an unofficial strike on 11th December.

 Following a meeting and failed negotiations between the riders and Deliveroo’s management held last week, this could be the biggest strike yet.

 Deliveroo couriers are not guaranteed a minimum wage nor a pension, holiday or sick pay.
 They have to cover their own equipment costs, tax and national insurance, as they are classified as self-employed.